 The lens.
 Cataracts (a clouding of the lens) are diagnosed by examining this part of the eye.
 It’s located behind the pupil.

 In addition, when the slit lamp is coupled with a special magnifying lens, your doctor will be able to view the retina and the optic nerve located in the back of your eye.
-Before doing this exam, he’ll dilate your pupils with eye drops.
+Before doing this exam, they’ll dilate your pupils with eye drops.

 Looking at the retina and optic nerve can help your doctor figure out if you have glaucoma or if diabetes is affecting your eyes.
 The examination may also show tumors, blood clots, and hardening of the arteries caused by high blood pressure.

 If your exam reveals you may have a disease affecting other parts of your body, your eye doctor may recommend you see your regular doctor.
-If you have a specific eye condition, she may give you a prescription or suggest further testing.
+If you have a specific eye condition, they may give you a prescription or suggest further testing.